The VSSL Team

 Lingmei obtained her M.S in Statistics from the University of Cincinnati.
 Over the past decade, she has worked as a statistician for a wide range of clinical and health services research topics.
 Currently, she collaborates with researchers and faculty on evaluating the impact of policy-driven payment and care delivery reforms in order to transform findings into practice and policy.

-Kate Perez, MD, MPP
+Kate Morgan, MD, MPP

 Dr. Hwang is an internal medicine resident at Virginia Mason Medical Center.
 Prior to her medical training, she pursued public health training at Johns Hopkins University, with a focus in pharmacoepidemiology and drug safety.
 She served as an Epi Scholar at the Los Angeles County Department of Public Health and subsequently pursued a fellowship in the Division of Epidemiology at the United States Food and Drug Administration, where she engaged in various initiatives surrounding opioid regulation and policy.
 Dr. Hwang obtained her medical degree from the University of Washington School of Medicine.
 Her current work examines strategies to optimize the quality, value, and delivery of health care.